andrew-d/id/README.md

 - The encoding doesn't use characters `0`, `1`, or `8`, which minimizes the
   potential for typos.
 Decoding from a string will automatically replace those characters with the 'correct' values (`O`, `I`, and `B`).
-- Comparing two IDs using the `Compare` function will use a constant-time comparison algorithm, to prevent timing attacks.
+- Comparing two IDs using the `Equals` function will use a constant-time comparison algorithm, to prevent timing attacks.